tykim6/perspectives/_posts/2024-03-04-Perspective on Hypothesis Tests.md

 **The Results**:

 Once we have the z-statistic, we are ready to test the hypotheses.
 Since we assume that we have a lot of data, we can use the normal approximation.[^label5] By providing the z-statistic computed from our data to the normal distribution, we get a probability in return.
-This probability is the result of our hypothesis test.
+After applying some basic transformations, this probability is the result of our hypothesis test.
 Forget about the technical details for a moment, since any hypothesis test will ultimately lead you to this point, and assume that the probability you got as a result was 3.5%.
 What does this mean?

 [^label5]:
     In practice, this is a non-trivial task that requires both statistical and domain knowledge.
-In real-world processes, the Central Limit Theorem often leads to distributions that are normal.
+However, for many real-world processes, the Central Limit Theorem often leads to distributions that are normal.

 By the construction of our hypothesis test, the result of 3.5% represents the probability that we observe data at least as extreme as what we got, assuming that the null hypothesis was true.
 In the context of the example: